Chicago Elevator Shaft Fall Lawyer

 The Causes of Elevator Shaft Falls

-Elevator Shaft Fall Related Injuries More Severe
+Elevator Shaft Fall-Related Injuries More Severe

-The majority of elevator shaft fall accidents do not have happy endings and the workers who have fallen are often killed or severely injured and maimed if they are lucky enough to survive.
+Most elevator shaft falls do not have happy endings, and the workers who have fallen are often killed or severely injured and maimed in critical condition if they are lucky enough to survive.

-Taking legal action against the victim’s employer is often the only way that victims or their loved ones can secure the compensation that is needed to pay for their initial medical care, the ongoing care they must receive for the remainder of their lives and for the loss of income that has resulted from never being able to work again.
+Taking legal action against the victim’s employer is often the only way that victims or their loved ones can secure the compensation that is needed to pay for their initial medical care, the ongoing care they must receive for the remainder of their lives, and for the loss of income that has resulted from never being able to work again.

 Our Commitment to Holding Employers and Other Parties Accountable for Severe Injuries Related to Falls in Elevator Shafts

 Holding negligent employers accountable for the cost of their disregard for safety is the only way to motivate others to create safer work environments for their workers.

 Rosenfeld Injury Lawyers, LLC are highly qualified and experienced attorneys specializing in representing anyone who has been unduly injured due to the reckless or irresponsible behavior of others.

 Contact our law offices today at (888) 424-5757 or use the contact form to schedule a free consultation with an attorney to learn everything you need to know about your legal rights and to allow us to collect the information we need to launch our investigation.

 Once we’ve properly evaluated your elevator shaft fall case, we can answer your legal process questions and advise you on how to proceed properly.

 At no point do we require payment from any of our clients before successfully collecting compensation and resolving their elevator shaft accident case.
 If we cannot secure the damages you are entitled to receive, you will not owe us any payment.